 The Sony WH-1000XM4 and the Bose Noise Cancelling Wireless Bluetooth Headphones 700 are extremely popular choices in the headphone market today, and it makes sense as they both share the same characteristics, which makes choosing between them a tough call.

-So which one is better?
+Sony and Bose, which one is better?
 If you are looking for a pair of noise-canceling headphones that will do what a great pair of headphones should do for you in your daily routine, no matter how easy or demanding it may be read on to find out.

 Peek At This is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.